Taituanhquoc/tiki-recommendation-system/README.md

 ## Result
 The system predicts user preferences and recommends relevant products based on historical rating behavior.

+## Visualization
+The recommendation results were exported to JSON format and displayed through a simple HTML interface for better visualization.

 ## Project Output
 - Cleaned review and product datasets
 - Exploratory data analysis visualizations